Accrued Vacation Journal Entry: A 2026 Step by Step Guide On How to Record It Right

 Unlimited PTO

-No accumulation = no vesting = no liability under ASC 710.
-Your balance sheet is cleaner.
-But if you're transitioning from a traditional policy, your existing employees may have a legal right to payout of their banked hours.
+No accumulation means no vesting, which means no liability under ASC 710.
+The balance sheet is cleaner.
+If you are transitioning from a traditional policy, however, your existing employees may have a legal right to payout of their banked hours.
 Address that before you flip the switch.
+Generally no liability arises under ASC 710, though companies should evaluate whether any constructive obligation exists and consult with their auditors.

 What is the journal entry for accrued vacation?